SelfMadeSystem/pptbutlikeweb/README.md

 occasionally checks this file to see if it is out of date, and if so, automatically reloads the page to get the latest version.

+- Slides are discovered and bundled at build time using [Bun's macros](https://bun.sh/docs/bundler/macros), which imports files from the `slides` folder into the build.

 ## How to set it up with Cloudflare Pages

 1. Clone this repository